You can mess up any presentation, no matter how good, or useful, or well-researched your content may be.

 How to End a Presentation Powerfully by Being Memorable

-Remember the example of a bad close we mentioned at the beginning?
-Someone ending their speech mumbling, “yeah, so… like… that’s it…” and other such incoherencies.
+Remember our example at the beginning?
+Where the speaker ends their speech mumbling, “yeah, so… like… that’s it…” and other such incoherencies?

 That’s no way to end your killer presentation!
 Or you’ll end up killing all the hard work you did in your opening and throughout the main body.

 Instead, you should end your presentation in a powerful way that the audience will remember long after you leave the stage.

 Again, there are many ways to end a presentation well, and you should choose the one that best fits your presentation and personal style.

 If you like these tips, you'll find even more PowerPoint tips here: